A woman signing in front of her laptop camera at home.

 Courses & Costs

-The American Sign Language Level 1 program offers a flexible, blended learning experience.
-The majority of the program is delivered synchronously online with three in-person days for hands-on skill development with the instructor.
+The American Sign Language (ASL) Level 1 and Level 2 programs offer a flexible, blended learning experience designed to fit busy schedules.
+Most classes are delivered synchronously online, allowing students to learn from anywhere, with some in-person days dedicated to hands-on skill development and direct interaction with the instructor.

 Costs

-Tuition, fees and Students’ Association fees total approximately $1,285.
-The application fee is $95.
+Tuition, fees, and Students’ Association fees total approximately $1,285 per level, with an additional $95 application fee.

 Courses

-To receive a American Sign Language Level 1 or Level 2 document of achievement, students must successfully complete 9 credits.
+To earn a Document of Achievement in American Sign Language Level 1 or Level 2, students must successfully complete 9 credits.

 Level 1 Courses